thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 adding-new-rule-chain-6:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-9-pe.png
-        title: 'Find the "rule chain" node and drag it to our rule chain;'
+        title: 'Find the "save timeseries" node and drag it to the rule chain;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-10-pe.png
-        title: 'Name it "to Root Rule Chain", specify the destination for message routing as "Root Rule Chain", and click "Add";'
+        title: 'Name it "save time series", and click "Add";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-11-pe.png
-        title: 'We have added all the necessary nodes.
-Now, we need to connect the generator nodes to the "rule chain" node for message routing.'
+        title: 'We have added all the necessary nodes.'

 adding-new-rule-chain-7:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-12-pe.png
-        title: 'Tap on the right grey circle of "generator" node and drag this circle to the left side of "rule chain" node.
+        title: 'Tap on the right grey circle of "generator" node and drag this circle to the left side of "save timeseries" node.
 Select the "Success" link and click "Add";'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-13-pe.png
         title: 'Repeat this for each generator node.
 Afterwards, save rule chain.'